Infraste03/KGE_RS/fashion_generalization/data_v3/README.md

 # Fashion Data v3

-This directory contains the intermediate data produced for the Fashion v3 preprocessing pipeline.
+This directory contains the intermediate data produced for the Fashion-Heavy preprocessing pipeline.

 It contains: